Exact recovery of planted cliques in semi-random graphs: Introduction

 \subsection{Related Work}

-\subparagraph*{Random models for the clique problem.} For the \Erdos-\Renyi random graph: $G(n, 1/2)$, it is known that the largest clique has a size approximately $2\log_{2}n$ \cite{matula}.
-There are several poly-time algorithms which find a clique of size $\log_{2}n$, i.e., with an approximation factor roughly $1/2$ \cite{grimmett_mcdiarmid_1975}.
-It is a long standing open problem to give an algorithm which finds a clique of size $(1+\e)\log_{2}n$ for any fixed $\e > 0$.
-This conjecture has a few interesting cryptographic consequences as well \cite{cite-key}.
+\paragraph*{Random models for the clique problem.} For the Erd\H{o}s-R\'enyi~random graph: $G(n, 1/2)$, it is known that the largest clique has a size approximately $2\log_{2}n$ \cite{matula}.
+There are several poly-time algorithms which find a clique of size $\log_{2}n$, i.e., with an approximation factor roughly $1/2$ \cite{Grimmett_McDiarmid_1975}.
+It is a long standing open problem to give an algorithm which finds a clique of size $(1+\epsilon)\log_{2}n$ for any fixed $\epsilon > 0$.
+This conjecture has a few interesting cryptographic consequences as well \cite{10.5555/314613.315047}.

-\subparagraph*{Planted models for the clique problem.} In the planted clique problem, we plant a clique of size $k$ in $G(n, 1/2)$ and study the ranges of $k$ for which this problem can be solved.
-The work by Ku\v{c}era \cite{10.1016/0166-218X(94)00103-K} shows that if $k = \Omega(\sqrt{n \log n})$, then the planted clique essentially comprises of the vertices of the largest degree.
-Alon, Krivelevich, and Sudakov \cite{planted-random-graph} give a spectral algorithm to find the clique when $k = \Omega(\sqrt{n})$.
-Feige and Krauthgamer \cite{https://doi.org/10.1002} gave a SDP based algorithm (different than ours) based on the \Lovasz theta function and works for $k = \Omega(\sqrt{n})$ in the presence of a monotone adversary, which can remove the random edges but not the edges of the planted clique.
-There is also a nearly linear time algorithm which succeeds w.h.p. when $k \geq (1+\e)\sqrt{n/e}$ for any $\e > 0$ \cite{deshpande-montanari}.
-When $k = o\paren{\sqrt{n}}$, the work by Barak \etal rules out the possibility for a sum of squares algorithm to work \cite{7782957}.
+\paragraph*{Planted models for the clique problem.} In the \cliqueprob, we plant a clique of size $k$ in $G(n, 1/2)$ and study the ranges of $k$ for which this problem can be solved.
+The work by \cite{KUCERA1995193} shows that if $k = \Omega(\sqrt{n \log n})$, then the planted clique essentially comprises of the vertices of the largest degree.
+Alon, Krivelevich, and Sudakov \cite{10.5555/314613.315014} give a spectral algorithm to find the clique when $k = \Omega(\sqrt{n})$.
+Feige and Krauthgamer \cite{article} gave a SDP-based algorithm (different than ours) based on the Lov\'asz~theta function that works for $k = \Omega(\sqrt{n})$ in the presence of a monotone adversary, which can remove the random edges but not the edges of the planted clique.
+There is also a nearly linear time algorithm which succeeds w.h.p. when $k \geq (1+\epsilon)\sqrt{n/e}$ for any $\epsilon > 0$ \cite{10.1007/s10208-014-9215-y}.
+When $k = o\paren{\sqrt{n}}$, the work by Barak \etal\cite{doi:10.1137/17M1138236} rules out the possibility for a sum of squares algorithm to work.

+For $r = t = 0$, i.e., the case when there are no such $\Lambda_\ell$'s, and $\Pi_\ell$'s.
+The case when $\mathcal{G}\brac{\mathcal{V} \setminus \mathcal{S}}$ is nothing but a random graph on $n-k$ vertices and probability parameter $p$, the lower bound on $k$ translates to $\Omega(\sqrt{np})$.
+Thus in this case, our problem reduces to recovering the planted clique in a random graph and we get a similar threshold value of $k$ to the one already studied in literature \cite{article,khanna_et_al:LIPIcs.FSTTCS.2020.27}.